-Given the recent adoption of the stock ownership policy, unless the officer has achieved the required level of share ownership, the officer is required to retain an amount equal to 50% of the net shares received as a result of any equity awards granted to the officer by the Company until he or she is in compliance with the stock ownership policy.
+Unless the officer has achieved the required level of share ownership, the officer is required to retain an amount equal to 50% of the net shares received as a result of any equity awards granted to the officer by the Company until he or she is in compliance with the stock ownership policy.
 An officer must continue to retain shares in the amount required for as long as the officer is subject to the policy.
 As of the date of this Proxy Statement, all officers subject to the Stock Ownership policy are in compliance with the policy.